hackclub/hackclub/workshops/mad_libs_workshop/README.md

 }
 ```
 - If the "playAgain" bool is false, then we break out of the while loop surrounding the entire program.
-- Else we go back to the start of the program.
+- Else we go back to the start of the while loop around the program.

 # Final Code